The war has forced Israel’s Arab citizens to explain that no, they are not Hamas | KRDO

 ‘What rights?’

-Abu Nader has been running a small cafe in Jerusalem’s Old City for 49 years, in the same building where he was born and has lived in for his entire life .
+Abu Nader has been running a small cafe in Jerusalem’s Old City for 49 years, in the same building where he was born and has lived his entire life.

 Like many Palestinians here, he is a permanent resident of Israel, but not a citizen.
 He told CNN he was never interested in getting citizenship.
 “What for?
 Rights?
 What rights?” he told CNN.